jbebar/macabine/content/recipes/quiche-sans-pate/index.md

 authorURL: # URL of their home website
 sourceName: # Name of the source website
 sourceURL: https://www.hervecuisine.com/recette/naan-au-fromage-indien/
-catégories: plat # The type of meal or course your recipe is about.
+catégories: tarte # The type of meal or course your recipe is about.
 For example: "dinner", "entree", or "dessert".
 tags:
   - easy
 yield: 5 euros